mb-BCA/SiReNetA/README.md

 ##### March 6, 2024

-*SiReNetA* is made publicly available in *Alpha* development version for testing and referencing.
-A final release and registration in the Python Package Index (PyPI) to come soon …
+*SiReNetA* is made publicly available in *alpha* development version for testing and referencing.
+Both internal (e.g., specifics of algorithms) and external (e.g., names of functions) changes may happen before final release of version 1.0.
+First stable version will be registered in the Python Package Index (PyPI).